100 YEARS OF CIVICS AND THE ARTS IN ST. JOSEPH, MISSOURI

 We invite you to visit the museum and explore the legacy of an artist whose vision helped shape two of St. Joseph’s most treasured landmarks!

-Shop Waylande Gregory Centennnial Celebration Store Fundraiser!
+Shop Waylande Gregory Centennial Celebration Store Fundraiser!

 Gold button with red trim that leads to the Wylande Gregory Centennial Celebration Store website